Cathe0n/Cyber-Investigator-guide/README.md

 ## Email Phishing campaign scenario.

-According to Cloudfare 90% of cyber attacks came from Email Phishing campaigns.
-So, you shouldn’t be surprised :3.
-First analyse the suspect email using EmailDossier or any other tools like EML analyzer which is awesome too.
-There are multiple way to check if the Email address smells fishy (see what I did there :3…No, I won’t stop), just read the results from EML analyzer. and if it looks fishy then you know this is where the infection came from…Unless there’s multiple phishing email…So uhh good luck!! ^-^.
-A phishing Email must have a payload and you can check to see whether the file is fishy or not.
-But these malicious actors are smart and sneaky so they’ll try their best to hide it >.<.
-Use these tools to help you analyse the payload.
+According to Cloudflare, 90% of cyber attacks come from email phishing campaigns so you shouldn’t be surprised! :3.
+First, analyze the suspicious email using tools like EmailDossier or any other good options like EML Analyzer (which is awesome too).
+There are multiple ways to check if the email address looks fishy (see what I did there? :3… No, I won’t stop).
+Just read through the results from EML Analyzer, and if anything seems off, you’ll likely have your culprit.
+Unless, of course, there are multiple phishing emails...
+So, uh, good luck!! ^-^

+A phishing email must have a payload, and you can check to see whether the attached file is suspicious.
+But remember, these malicious actors are smart and sneaky, so they’ll do their best to hide it >.<.
+Use these tools to help you analyze the payload and uncover what’s really lurking inside.

 - [EML Analyzer](https://analyzer.sublime.security/)
 - [Email Dossier](https://centralops.net/co/EmailDossier.aspx)
 - [Mx Toolbox](https://lookup.mxtoolbox.com/dmarc/dmarc-email-tools)
 ### Email analysis.

-Alright!!, so you need to navigate through Gmail or whatever this company uses as their main Email provider and find a way to show it’s .eml file.
+Alright!!
+So, you’ll need to navigate through Gmail (or whatever email provider the company uses) and find a way to display the .eml file.
 In Gmail it is as shown in the picture.
 Once you click **Show original**

 <br><br>